i2p-zero/i2p-zero/README.md

 To run the Linux router, type:

 `dist/linux/router/bin/launch.sh`
+or `dist/linux/router/bin/launch-gui.sh`

 To run the MacOS router, type:

 `dist/mac/router/bin/launch.sh`
+or `dist/mac/router/bin/launch-gui.sh`

 For Windows, run:

 `dist/windows/router/bin/launch.bat`
+or `dist/windows/router/bin/launch-gui.bat`

+Note that for the Windows GUI to run, you may need to install the latest <a href="https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads">Microsoft Visual C++ Redistributable</a>

 If it launches successfully, you'll see the message: